thomas-f-allard/thomas-f-allard.github.io/_pages/about.md

 <p> Some of the questions I currently aim to contribute to are: </p>
 <ul>
-  <li> How does the temporal modulation of a material's permittivity may influence light-matter interactions and wave propagation?
+  <li> How does the temporal modulation of a material's permittivity influence light-matter interactions and wave propagation?
 </li>
   <li> How to formulate a quantum and non-linear theory of time-varying photonics?
 </li>